zubayrrr/zubayrrr.github.io/md/devlog/terraform.md

 updated: 1661538846040
 ---

+> [!info]
+> [Terraform](https://www.terraform.io/intro): "HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
+Terraform can manage low-level components like compute, storage, and networking resources, as well as high-level components like DNS entries and SaaS features."

 Terraform is an open source infrastructure as code ([IaC](../devlog/IaC.md)) software tool that allows DevOps engineers to programmatically provision the physical resources an application requires to run.
-To create and configure infrastructure .
-NOT for installing stuff on the server, just for provisioning.
+To create and configure infrastructure NOT for installing stuff on the server, just for provisioning.

 It is a universal [IaC](../devlog/IaC.md) tool, works with different cloud providers and technologies.